kubecost/docs/using-kubecost/navigating-the-kubecost-ui/savings/container-request-right-sizing-recommendations.md

 Recommendations from Kubecost can including both increasing, decreasing, as well as establishing net new resource requests.
 When Kubecost recommends a decrease in resource requests, this results in savings opportunities.
 The _EST.
 SAVINGS_ field (Estimated Savings) shows the estimated amount of monthly savings which can be achieved by adopting the recommendations.
 The amount of estimated savings depends on the Profile and other [configuration options](#configuring-request-right-sizing-recommendations) which are explained below.
 The container request right-sizing recommendations table is sorted by default in descending order according to the estimated savings available.

-The request sizing algorithm calculates monthly CPU and RAM savings by comparing current costs with projected costs for the recommended resource allocation.
+The request sizing algorithm calculates monthly savings estimates using CPU and RAM by comparing current costs with projected costs for the recommended resource allocation.
 Here's how it works:

 1. The algorithm calculates the cost per CPU core and RAM Byte based on your current resource allocation during the analysis period.
 2. The algorithm then gets the difference between your average CPU and RAM usage to the recommended amounts.